Robust Online Selection with Uncertain Offer Acceptance: The LP Formulation

 \subsubsection{The polyhedron of policies via a generic utility function}

-When we obtained the dual LP $(P)$ (Figure~\ref{fig:LP}), anything related to the objective of the MDP is moved to the objective value of the LP, while anything related to the actions of the MDP remained in constraints \eqref{eq:P_const_1}-\eqref{eq:P_const_2}.
+When we obtained the dual LP $(P)$ (Step~\ref{enum:framework_3} in the above framework), anything related to the objective of the MDP is moved to the objective value of the LP, while anything related to the actions of the MDP remained in constraints \eqref{eq:P_const_1}-\eqref{eq:P_const_2}.
 This suggests using a generic utility function to uncover the space of policies.
 Consider any vector $U:[n]\to \R_+$, and suppose that our objective is to maximize the utility collected, where choosing a candidate of rank $i$ means obtaining $U_i\geq 0$ value.
 Let $v^*_{(t,s)}$ be the maximum value collected in times $t,t+1,\ldots,n$ given that the current state is $(t,s)$, where $v^*_{(n+1,s)}=0$.
 Then, the optimality equations yield

 where $U_t(s)= \sum_{i=1}^n U_i \Prob(R_t=i \mid r_t=s)$.
 The term in the left side of the max operator is the expected value obtained by an \textbf{offer} action, while the term in the right corresponds to the expected value of the \textbf{pass} action.
 Using an approach similar to the one used in steps~\ref{enum:framework_2} and \ref{enum:framework_3} from the previous subsection, we can deduce that